loudifier/chirplab/ROADMAP.md

     - [x] General unit conversion function in CLAnalysis to convert raw measurement outputs in FS to common units
     - [ ] Calibration interface could be improved to make it more clear how to set calibration values from known sensitivity
     - [ ] Possibly add save/load of calibration values (.clc file?), so a hardware setup preset could be used across different projects
+    - [ ] Add some sort of warning when using acoustic/electrical units if the calibration parameter is 1.0
+- [ ] Custom measurement output points
+    - [ ] Data structure for measurement outputs to define the custom points
+    - [ ] GUI dialog for entering/editing the points
+    - [ ] Fix plotting when there is only 1 output point, handle corner cases where points are duplicated, not sorted, etc.
 - [ ] Performance optimization to improve batch file processing
     - [ ] Compilation, caching, etc to improve Python startup and processing time.
 Numba seems like the lowest-friction option to try first
     - [ ] Delay GUI imports until needed to keep CLI from having to import Qt libraries